VincentHarbander/Idra/README.md

 # Idra
-Composable, monadic and ergonomic EDSL for text RPG games in Haskell
+A composable, monadic and ergonomic EDSL for text RPG games in Haskell